-The strategy provides an overarching framework that will guide how we address homelessness over the next five years.
-Key considerations include how we respond to a post pandemic society, including the identification of innovative ways of working and the continued improvement of homelessness services, in order to achieve our vision of 'Ending Homelessness Together'.
+The draft strategy provides an overarching framework that will guide how we address homelessness over the next five years.
+Key considerations include how we respond to a post pandemic society, including the identification of innovative ways of working continued improvement and the of homelessness services, in order to achieve our vision of 'Ending Homelessness Together'.